tsw-apropos/arcmarxantoolbox/readme.md

 ## Installation

-1. Download the ArcMarxan Toolbox ArcMarxan2.pyt provided here.
+1. Download the ArcMarxan Toolbox ArcMarxan2.pyt.
 2. Copy this file to your system in a location where it won't be altered.
 Paths you might consider would be, C:\Python27\ArcGIS10.2\Lib\site-packages\arcmarxan\esri\toolboxes or C:\Users\<your user account>\AppData\Roaming\ESRI\Desktop10.2\ArcToolbox\My Toolboxes
 3. Open ArcMap
 4. Open ArcToolbox